If you have stumbled into here you must want to know something about me. What?

 I was born in England in March, 1941 but have lived in Sydney since 1975, when I joined the AAO.
 Before I moved to Australia I had an 18-year career as a chemist, specialising in optical and electron microscopy, X-ray diffraction and other techniques for exploring the very small.
 One of my main interests at that time was imaging, both from the scientific perspective and also as a medium for personal expression.
 Here are some of my optical photo-micrographs, from a previous life in chemistry.
 That interest has been greatly enhanced in astronomy, and, in general, I enjoy creating powerful images to reveal unsuspected or hidden aspects of the natural world.

 Along the way I have devised novel ways of extracting more information from photographs.
 These techniques have led to some interesting astronomical discoveries as well as being useful advances in photographic science.
-They have been incorporated into a method of making a series of unique three-colour astronomical photographs, many of which reveal the unsuspected beauty and glorious colour of astronomical objects, as well as useful scientific insights.
+They have been incorporated into a method of making a series of unique three-colour astronomical photographs.
+These are identified as AAT, UKS, Caltech and INT on the Home page.
+Many of these images reveal the unsuspected beauty and glorious colour of astronomical objects, as well as useful scientific insights.
 Some effort has been made to ensure these unseen colours are as true to nature as possible.
 I was delighted to receive the Lennart Nilsson Award for this aspect of my work in September 2000.

 I live on the northern ourskirts of Sydney with my wife Phillipa.
 Our three children, James, and our twins Jenny and Sara have long-since left home and we have at least eight grandchildren.
 In our free time my wife and I enjoy music, travelling, exploring Australia's beautiful coastline and working on and around our house, which has glimpses of Sydney's beautiful Northern Beaches.